junforever/n8n-rate-limit/README.md

 - **Flexible Time Windows**: Configure limits per minute, hour, or day.
 - **Dynamic Keys**: Use n8n expressions to create unique rate-limiting keys for different users, IP addresses, or any other data from your workflow.
+- **Custom Block Duration**: Configure a specific duration to block requests after the limit is reached, independent of the rate limit window.
+- **Atomic Operations**: Uses Lua scripts to ensure rate limiting and blocking operations are atomic and accurate to prevent race conditions.
 - **Dual Outputs**: Easily branch your workflow based on whether the rate limit has been exceeded or not.
 - **Standard Redis Credentials**: Uses a dedicated credential type for easy configuration.